The conditioned Lyapunov spectrum for random dynamical systems: Introduction

-\end{hypothesis} A key ingredient for the following is the notion of the $Q$-process, which describes the process $\varphi$ conditioned on asymptotic survival.
+A key ingredient for the following is the notion of the $Q$-process\cite{Champagnat2016ExponentialQ-process, Champagnat2017UniformQ-process}, which describes the process $\varphi$ conditioned on asymptotic survival.
 It is given by the $Q$-measures

-In the setting of Hypothesis~\ref{(H')}, it can be shown that this limit exists, these measures define a Markov process and that the measure given by $\nu (\d x) = \eta(x) \mu(\d x)$ is a stationary distribution of this process.
-Sometimes this measure is also called quasi-ergodic \cite{Breyer1999AProcesses} since it turns out that the Birkhoff averages satisfy
+In the setting of Hypothesis~\ref{(H)}, it can be shown that these limits exist, these measures define a Markov process and the measure given by $\nu (\d x) = \eta(x) \mu(\d x)$ is a stationary distribution of this process.
+Sometimes this measure is also called quasi-ergodic \cite{Breyer1999AProcesses} (See Definiteion \ref{Def:QEM}) since it turns out that the Birkhoff averages satisfy

 In \cite{Engel2019ConditionedSystems}, this property was exploited to obtain the notion of a dominant conditioned Lyapunov exponent via a modified Furstenberg--Khasminskii formula.
 Specifically, it was shown that for additive noise SDEs with linearisation $\mathrm D\varphi_t$, the following limit exists